dmill-bz/gremlin-console-js/README.md

 ## Security
-**--WARNING--** Due to the nature of gremlin-console being executed locally in the browser and communicating directly with gremlin-server.
-If you plan on using it outside of the scope of a secure network (localhost for example) you will need to enable [sandboxing](http://tinkerpop.apache.org/docs/3.1.1-incubating/reference/#_security) (amongst other things) on gremlin-server.
+**--WARNING--** Due to the nature of gremlin-console being executed locally in the browser and communicating directly with gremlin-server, there are some security implications.
+If you can't trust your users or are using `gremlin-console-js` outside of the scope of a secure network (ie : public network) you will need to enable [sandboxing](http://tinkerpop.apache.org/docs/3.1.1-incubating/reference/#_security) (amongst other things) on gremlin-server.
 This configuration is required to ensure that people running queries in the console don't get access to secure server side information.

+Another option (though not a replacement to sandboxing) is to use `gc-ajax-plugin` which will allow you not to expose the gremlin-server websocket.
+This has more overhead but it will provid the added benefit that you can handle Authentication and Authorization on your server app level. _(see plugin section)_

 ## Populating the console on init
 You can prepare the state of the graph as well as the queries and results display in the console upon initializing by providing a history object in the options: